stommen/stommen.github.io/_courses/chalmers/bsc_y3_courses/mccx11.md

 folder: "bsc_y3_courses"
 ---

+[Here](https://stommen.github.io/projects/bsc_thesis/) you can find the thesis page, where you also can download and read the thesis in its full glory.

 ## Aim

 In the bachelor thesis project, the student will integrate, extend and develop knowledge and skills within a smaller, specialized part of the field of the programme.
 The bachelor thesis also aims to develop skills in application of engineering problem solving and research methods.